syncfusion-content/windowsforms-docs/WindowsForms/ButtonAdv/ButtonAdvAppearnce.md

-> Note: While mouse hovering over the OfficeXP, Office2003 and WindowsXP at run time, the button will be painted with some standard colors.
+N> While mouse hovering over the OfficeXP, Office2003 and WindowsXP at run time, the button will be painted with some standard colors.
 This is an inbuilt feature in the ButtonControlAdv.